Housing & Dining

 Avoid the Rush and Plan Ahead

-Approximately 75% of our resident students tend to move out over the final two days of the semester (this year, May 9 and 10).
+Approximately 75% of our resident students tend to move out over the final two days of the semester (this year, April 29 and 29).
 This can create gridlock within the residence halls and congestion along Boylston and Washington Street.
-If time and proximity allow, we encourage you to send home a bulk of your belongings the weekend prior to your final departure for Summer Break - this will likely provide for a faster and more enjoyable Move Out for you and your parent/guardian.
+If time and proximity allow, we encourage you to send home a bulk of your belongings the weekend prior to your final departure for Summer Break—this will likely provide for a faster and more enjoyable Move Out for you and your parent/guardian.

 - Is the storage company insured?
 Have you secured proof of insurance?